DrC0okie/HEIG_CLD_Labo1/README.md

 ### Questions

+**Why is it a good idea to create an Elastic IP Address for a web site (our web application)?**

+By default, AWS assigns a dynamic IP address, so the address will change over time.
+An Elastic IP address (EIP) provides a static IP address that will not change.

+Another advantage of using an EIP is that it can help avoid getting blacklisted.
+If the IP address assigned to the web server is used by another user for malicious activities, the address may get blacklisted.
+This can cause emails to be rejected or flagged as spam.
+With an EIP, we can avoid this issue by quickly associating a new IP address with our web server.

-**Why is it a good idea to create an Elastic IP Address for a web site (our web application)?
-Why is it not sufficient to hand out as URL for the web site the public DNS name of the instance?**
+**Why is it not sufficient to hand out as URL for the web site the public DNS name of the instance?**

+The public DNS name of an instance is associated with its IP address, which can change whenever the instance is stopped and restarted.
+This means that if the IP address changes, the DNS name associated with it will also change, and users will no longer be able to access the web site.

+Furthermore, when using the public DNS name, we have no control over the DNS record.
+This means that we cannot configure SSL certificates, subdomains or other DNS features, which may be necessary for our web site.

 ## Part 4 : Create volumes and use snapshots